• Power BI comes at a lower price point than Tableau, but scaled features and additional users will increase that price.

 Which is better?

 Power BI emerges as the more budget-friendly option, especially attractive for those already embedded within the Microsoft ecosystem.
 Its integration with other Microsoft products like Excel and SharePoint enhances its appeal due to the seamless connectivity and familiarity for users within that environment.
-The availability of a free version and the relatively low cost of the Pro version make Power BI accessible for a wide range of users, from small businesses to large enterprises.
+The relatively low cost of the Pro version makes Power BI accessible to a wider range of users, from small businesses to large enterprises.

 Making your choice